horizoncollege/project-dashboard-electrische-kart-the-bread-boys/README.md

 ## Setup database

 1. Install MySQL or MariaDB
-2. inport in kart.sql in the kart-dashboard-backend
+2. import in kart-dashboard-backend/kart.sql into SQL
 3. Check if the info in kart-dashboard-backend/.env is correct

 ## How to run